thikoen/geo/readme.txt

 This Projects was a collaboration with a few other students from HSRM / Wiesbaden.

 My role included: Architecture, backend programming with expressJS, designing UI Assets and developing style guides, DevOps services such as developing build pipeline, dockerization, etc.

+Big shoutout to the nice people I had the pleasure to work with!